TomerAberbach/jillmarbach.com/src/content/posts/2020-02-22-tomer-aberbach-logo.md

 ---
 ![Tomer Aberbach logo](/assets/tomer-aberbach-logo.svg "Tomer Aberbach logo")

-This logo was made for programer Tomer Aberbach for his website.
+This logo was made for programmer Tomer Aberbach for his website.

 *Made with Illustrator*